cclauss/mf-chsdi3/README.md

 `notests` parameter to the snapshot command.
 This is handy in an emergency (when deploying an old known-to-work snapshot) or when you have to re-deploy a snapshot that you know has passed the tests for the given backend.
+To disable the tests, use the following command:

+`make deployint SNAPSHOT=201512011411 NO_TESTS=notests`

 Use `notests` parameter with care, as it removes a level of tests.